 Virgo is deeply compassionate, serviceable, and selfless when taking care of someone else.
 They are earthy, grounded to the practical and the realistic, and embody the responsible, organized, dutiful adult children look up to.
 Cancer is known for being emotional and motherly, family and home-oriented and dedicated to nurturing the heart and soul of those they love.
 Both Signs love children and animals, and both have strong ties to their mother-figures and family traditions.
 They show love with nutritious, home-cooked meals, take care of chores, and making a house a home.
 They are emotionally very warm, though guarded on the outside.
 Fear can cause them to grip onto their children and shelter then for far too long.
 Eventually, they need to let go and let their children fly out of the nest, as much as the separation pains them.

 That would mean Ceres is in Detriment in Pisces and in fall in Capricorn.
 Pisces is a selfless and emotional parent, sensitive to the needs of others and willing to do anything for those in need.
 But they lack clear structure, boundaries, and discipline.
 And they may be so consumed with the drama of their relationship(s) that their kids have to be strong, disciplined, and dominant to compensate for their parent's weakness.
 Capricorn, too, is very home and family oriented, and becomes dutiful protector and provider for their children.
 But they can become detached from their family's emotional needs and resentful of their responsibilities as parent, causing their children to feel like a burden, or not good enough for them.
-Both these Signs need to becoming what others need them to be in order to be effective caregivers, whether it is more closeness, or more distance.
+Both these Signs need to become what others need them to be in order to be effective caregivers, whether it is more closeness, or more distance.

 CERES THROUGH THE SIGNS